Decision Architecture · Decision bottlenecks · Decision guide

 Inform.
 People who need to know after the decision is made.
 Communication, not approval.
 The most common subtle error is to treat people who should be informed as people who should be consulted.

 The map is most useful when it is drawn for a specific decision and shared.
-When the seats are visible and the decision is named, the structural cause of stuckness usually becomes obvious.
-See Consent Rights And Authority for the deeper read on the consent seat.
+When the roles are visible and the decision is named, the structural cause of stuckness usually becomes obvious.
+See Consent Rights And Authority for the deeper explanation of the consent right.